Blog · By The Packaging Vista Team · June 23, 2026

 Where PackagingVista fits

-We manufacture in the United States, from mailer boxes and corrugated shippers to rigid and retail cartons, with low minimums, free design and dieline support, and free US shipping.
+We manufacture in the United States, from custom branded mailer boxes and heavy-duty corrugated shipping boxes to luxury rigid gift boxes and shelf-ready retail display cartons, with low minimums, no die or plate fees, free design and dieline support, and an 8–10 day turnaround.
 See how US sourcing works in practice in our US mailer box guide.

 Is US packaging more expensive than overseas?